Economic Heterogeneity Indicators (EHIs)

 About the Data

-DOWNLOAD: NATIONAL DATA | REGIONAL DATA
+DOWNLOAD: REGIONAL DATA | NATIONAL DATA

-The EGIs will be released every three months at or shortly after 10 a.m. on:
+Released at or shortly after 10 a.m.

 May 25